nfmoore/azure-databricks-containers-mlops-example-scenarios/README.md

-# Proof-of-Concept: Deploying an MLFlow Model for Real-Time Inference using Databricks and Kubernetes
+# Proof-of-Concept: ML Ops Platform using Databricks and Kubernetes

 ## Overview